$G_2$-instantons on twisted connected sums: Introduction

+\begin{remark} Using \autoref{thm:itcs} in a situation with \eqref{eq:H1=0}, the first example of an irreducible and unobstructed $\Gtwo$--instanton over a twisted connected sum has been constructed by the second named author in \cite{Walpuski2015}.
+Recent joint work by Grégoire Menet, Johannes Nordström and the first named author \cite{Menet2015} constructs a further example of an irreducible and unobstructed $\Gtwo$--instanton using \autoref{thm:itcs} in a situation where \eqref{eq:H1=0} fails. \end{remark}

-\paragraph{Outline} We recall the salient features of the twisted connected sum construction in Section~\ref{sec:tcs}.
-The expert reader may wish to skim through it to familiarise with our notations.
-The objective of Section~\ref{sec:gluing} is to prove Theorem~\ref{thm:gluing}, which describes under which hypotheses a pair of $\rG_2$--instantons over a matching pair of ACyl $\rG_2$--manifolds can be glued.
-Finally, in Section~\ref{sec:holomorphic} we explain how these hypotheses can be verified for $\rG_2$--instantons obtained via the first named author's construction.
+\paragraph{Outline} We recall the salient features of the twisted connected sum construction in \autoref{sec:tcs}.
+The expert reader may wish to skim through it to familiarise with our notation.
+The objective of \autoref{sec:gluing} is to prove \autoref{thm:gluing}, which describes hypotheses under which a pair of $\Gtwo$--instantons over a matching pair of ACyl $\Gtwo$--manifolds can be glued.
+Finally, in \autoref{sec:holomorphic} we explain how these hypotheses can be verified for $\Gtwo$--instantons obtained via the first named author's construction. \autoref{thm:itcs} is then proved by combining \autoref{thm:gluing} and \autoref{thm:saearp} with \autoref{prop:diagram}.